orey/papers/docs/articles/graphql-web-services.md

 ![Facebook schema showing a business layer](../images/business_layer.png)

-However, this diagram is very misleading because the 3 inbound protocols have many impacts on the server design, contrary to what's presented.
+However, this diagram is very misleading because the 3 inbound protocols have many different impacts on the server design, contrary to what's presented.
+Indeed, both REST and GraphQL imply a very specific programming model:

-If REST is imposing a hard resource orientation that is unnatural to business applications (see [here](about-rest.md)), GraphQL proposes a graph-oriented ODBC-like protocol that will have the tendency to tie-up strongly the client and the server.
+ * REST is imposing a hard resource orientation that is unnatural to business applications (see [here](about-rest.md)),
+ * GraphQL proposes a graph-oriented ODBC-like protocol that will have the tendency to tie-up strongly the client and the server.

-Indeed, it seems to us that, so far, only RPC enables to design and deliver reliable and secure business applications.
+The conclusion is it seems to us that, so far, only RPC enables to design and deliver reliable and secure business applications, and to do it the way you want.
+RPC defines a contract that can lead to many various programming paradigms, which is not the case for REST or for GraphQL.

-The GraphQL has, however, opened publicly the cas of graph-orientation in the design of business applications.
+The GraphQL has, however, opened publicly the case of graph-orientation in the design of business applications.

 This area is really a core game changer for the IT business and it will be a topic described and explained in the future in this site.